Sam Diaz | 7-minute read

 Maintaining the balance

-The proposed rules support farmers by fleshing out what is clearly allowed at farmstands and U-pick operations and what requires an agritourism permit.
-They also aim to protect farmers from inappropriate commercial development under the guise of a farmstand permit.
+While 1000 Friends did not request any changes to the existing farm stand permit rules, we participated in the RAC to provide feedback that would ensure farmers can run their operations while maintaining the integrity of exclusive farm use land.
+The proposed rule revisions flesh out what is clearly allowed at farm stands and what requires an agritourism permit.
+They also aim to protect farmers from inappropriate commercial development under the guise of a farm stand permit.
 Farmers who want to make their living just farming should be able to operate their farms without the threat of sprawl and unlimited commercial activities next door.
-Farmers who want to operate farmstands or conduct agritourism activities will still be able to do so under the proper permits.
+Farmers who want to operate farm stands or conduct agritourism activities would still be able to do so under the proper permits.

-The updated rules aim to protect the integrity of Oregon’s farmland while ensuring farmers can keep doing what they do best: growing food, welcoming and educating visitors, and sustaining our rural communities for generations to come.
+The rulemaking process aims to protect the integrity of Oregon’s farmland while ensuring farmers can keep doing what they do best: growing food, welcoming and educating visitors, and sustaining our rural communities for generations to come.